BjFella/FocusFundGamifySavings/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Built with React and TypeScript
-- Styled with Tailwind CSS
-- UI components from shadcn/ui
-- Icons from Lucide React
-- Inspired by modern financial tracking applications

-## 📞 Support
+## Support

-For support, issues, or feature requests, please open an issue on the GitHub repository.
+For support, please open an issue in the GitHub repository or contact the maintainers.

 ---

-*Made with ❤️ using React, TypeScript, and Tailwind CSS*
+*Made with ❤️ and 💰*